sanskrit/mbh-audio/mbh-audio/how.md

 - If you make a mistake or are unsatisified, just say "punaH" and rerecord after a 3 second break.
 Later, cut out the mistake as described in the technical instructions below, and submit only the good portions.
 - Bonus: Try to render appropriate bhAva (especially in emotional spots).
 - If despite efforts, there are shortcomings, don't worry - we can fix or replace later.
+- Our mechanical processing of recordings means that you don't have to worry about your recording sounding "too faint" when you record or hearing different volumes while listening to different adhyaaya-s or including your name in the recording filename.
+As long as within a recording file, the loudness is consistent and as long as our spreadsheet is accurate - we're fine.

 ### Technical instructions
 #### Android setup and usage